rolemadelen/minimalist-blog/src/post/how-to-install-rustp-using-the-fish-shell.md

 ---
-title: 'Setting environment variables in fish shell (feat. rustup)'
+title: 'How to install rustp using the fish shell'
 date: '2023-06-15 20:00:00'
 ---